FOSSEE/eSim/Windows/README.md

 6. Replace `LICENSE` file with `LICENSE.rtf` file in `eSim` folder.

-7. Compress `eSim` folder in 7z format and add it to the installer folder (Make sure that there is folder named `eSim` inside this compressed file).
+7. Compress `eSim` folder in 7z format and add it to the installer folder (Make sure that there is a folder named `eSim` inside this compressed file).

+8. Add KiCad installer `kicad-6.0.11-x86_64.exe` to the installer folder.

+> Note: Refer this [documentation](https://github.com/fossee/KiCad-eSim/blob/executables/README.md) on packaging KiCad for Windows OS.

-8. Add the dependencies for `NGHDL` to the installer folder.
+9. Add the dependencies for `NGHDL` to the installer folder.

 > Note: Refer this [documentation](https://github.com/fossee/nghdl/tree/installers/Windows/README.md) on packaging NGHDL for Windows OS.

-9. Apply NSIS plugins.
+10. Apply NSIS plugins.
 Refer [here](https://github.com/fossee/nghdl/tree/installers/Windows/NSISplugins/) for the same.

-10. Add KiCad installer `kicad-6.0.11-i686.exe` to the installer folder.

-> Note: For Windows installation, KiCad Footprint library `fp-lib-table` comes by default with `kicad-6.0.11-i686.exe`.
-Refer this [documentation](https://github.com/fossee/KiCad-eSim/blob/executables/README.md) on packaging KiCad for Windows OS.

 11. Add following files/folder to the installer folder:
 	- License file (`rtf` format)